 - Audio & Video.
 Limit the total time-based media selection to 10 minutes, cued to your preferred 5 minutes.

-- All required application materials, including your test scores and portfolio, must be submitted electronically and uploaded by 9:00pm Pacific Time on the application deadline date (late applications will be not accepted).
+- All required application materials, including your test scores and portfolio, must be submitted electronically and uploaded by the application deadline date (late applications will be not accepted).

-Note: The Graduate Admissions period is open beginning in September each year for applications to be submitted by the published deadline in December (for matriculation beginning in the following academic year).
+Note: The Graduate Admissions period opens in late September each year for applications to be submitted by the published deadline in December (for matriculation beginning in the following academic year).
 After April 15th each year, the Graduate Admissions period is closed, and the online application will reopen during the following September.